Throughout the year, there are many activities for children that celebrate local traditions, such as Pirates Week and Junior Batabano.

 Budding Chef Cooking Classes

-Bon Vivant runs regular after-school and weekend classes designed to inspire budding young chefs (aged 4-12 years).
+Bon Vivant sometimes run after-school and weekend classes designed to inspire budding young chefs (aged 4-12 years).
 They’ll learn basic cooking skills and create delicious and nutritious dishes.
-For more information, call (345) 623 2665, email: firstname.lastname@example.org or visit www.bonvivant.ky.
+For more information, call (345) 623 2665, email: email@example.com or visit www.bonvivant.ky.

-Cadets learn life skills, develop morals and high standards of conduct through challenging, military-style activities.
+Cadets learn life skills, develop morals and high standards of conduct through challenging, educational and military-style activities.

-The programme offers a wide range of activities including drills, field craft, adventure, navigation, first aid, music and water-based activities for ages 12-17 years.
-For more information contact (345) 946 9810, email: email@example.com, visit www.cicadetcorps.ky or visit their Facebook page.
+The programme offers a wide range of activities including drills, field craft, adventure, navigation, first aid, music and water-based activities for ages 12-18 years.
+For more information contact (345) 946 9810, email: firstname.lastname@example.org, visit www.cicadetcorps.ky or visit their Facebook page or Instagram.

 Here we tell you all about Cayman's only cinema, Kid's Clubs, PG-13 viewings and other outdoor cinema options for the kiddos.